-- 1. The proposed development is in compliance with all the Technical Provisions in Section 607 of this bylaw; - 2.
-A nonconforming structure that is substantially damaged or destroyed may be reconstructed in place only in circumstances when the structure cannot be relocated to a less hazardous location on the parcel, provided it is outside of the Floodway.
-A nonconforming structure cannot be rebuilt in the floodway.
-The lowest floor of the reconstructed residential structure must be rebuilt with the lowest floor elevated to two feet or more above the base flood elevation, and a non-residential structure must be floodproofed according to 607.A.4 of this bylaw, and the structure must otherwise comply with all requirements of the National Flood Insurance Program and this bylaw; - 3.
-Nonconforming structures shall be considered abandoned where such structures are discontinued for not less than 12 months; - 4.
-An individual manufactured home remaining occupied in an existing manufactured home park that is vacated shall not be considered a discontinuance or abandonment of nonconformity.
+- 3. Nonconforming structures or uses shall be considered abandoned where such structures or uses are discontinued for not less than 12 months; - 4.
+An individual manufactured home, or lot, that is vacated in an existing manufactured home park shall not be considered a discontinuance or abandonment of nonconformity.
 Replacement manufactured homes must be placed so as to meet the development standards in this bylaw; and - 5.
 A nonconformity, located in a Regulated Flood Hazard Area, that the town deems to be a public nuisance or public health risk or hazard may be abated or removed as per 24 V.S.A.
 Chapter 117 § 4412.7(C).